xdsec1/ratkillerv2/README.md

-Ask ChatGPT
-You said:

-ss

-ChatGPT said:
-Thanks for sharing the screenshot!

-Here’s how you can incorporate this image and describe it effectively in your GitHub README, especially as part of the “Screenshots” or “User Interface” section:

-📱 User Interface
-RATs Killer features a minimalist and focused user interface designed for quick access and zero distractions.
-The primary interface presents a clean screen with a single, powerful command:

 💡 Scan Now – Pressing this button initiates a deep scan across your Android device, including file storage, image metadata, app data, and even real-time camera input, searching for traces of RATs, spyware, and advanced malware.
 The clean UI ensures that even first-time users can engage with the tool easily, while behind the scenes, a complex detection engine goes to work.